-In summary, our goal is to identify the quality attributes and factors that are used by eye-tracking can help in understanding models.
-We hope that future research can use our findings to help business designers build their business process models.
+In summary, this piece’s goal is to identify the quality attributes and factors that are used by eye-tracking which can aid in understanding models.
+Hope fully future research can use our findings to help business designers build their business process models.
 Thus, allowing the construction of more intuitive process models for all readers.
-Hence, the research questions defined to this SLR were:
+Hence, the research questions defined in this SLR were:

 RQ1: Is eye-tracking technology being used in the analysis of the understanding of business process models?